rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 ### Transfer Functions and Effects

-The dataflow framework in `rustc` allows each statement (and terminator) inside a basic block define its own transfer function.
+The dataflow framework in `rustc` allows each statement (and terminator) inside a basic block to define its own transfer function.
 For brevity, these individual transfer functions are known as "effects".
 Each effect is applied successively in dataflow order, and together they define the transfer function for the entire basic block.
 It's also possible to define an effect for